zapman449/monitorama_2016_notes/Tue07__Everything.is.Broken__by_Jessie.Frazelle.md

 * Monitoring your OSS Project
     * If it's bad code, it still won't be merged.
 Deal with it.
     * https://github.com/icecrime/vossibility-stack
-    * monitors a github project for contributer stuff.
+    * monitors a github project for contributor stuff.
     * Top dream killer: Closed without merging most patches written by other people